pya-h/WiseBidders/README.md

 <hr />
 <h2> Python </h2>
 <hr />
-<p>This is a simulation of an auction, with its specific rules.
+<p>Simulation of an auction, with its specific rules.
 Rules are all stated in docs </p>